j4nr0th/rmesh/doc/source/mesh.rst

 Mesh
 ====

 :class:`Mesh2D` is the class which provides most of functionality.
-It is not intended to be instantiated manually, but rather created by calling :func:`create_elliptical_mesh`.
+It can not be created from Python directly, but instead by calling :func:`create_elliptical_mesh`.
 It provides very low-level access to the mesh geometry, as it is intended to be as fast as possible to use.